-- > your information will be the same, but you may now use combinations of scale, value and style (from the last exercise). - > you are to create 10 designs that combine both scale and value.
-You may also explore scale and value separately.
+your information will be the same, but you may now use combinations of scale, value and style (from the last exercise).

+you are to create 18 designs: 2x3 of scale, 2x3 of value and 2x3 that combine both scale and value. (for the value-only exercises, please use the 10pt type size)